Extra curricular opportunities

 We currently have a range of extra-curricular activities running in school.
 We have tried to offer a variety of activities across Key Stages One and Two to meet the needs of all children.
 The opportunities take place before, during and after school.

 As well as these activities, we have a very busy timetable of sporting events spread across the year which involve different year groups.
-We take part in events with the Morley Family of Schools, Catholic Compass and wider Leeds South and Central School Sports Partnership.
+We take part in events with the Morley Family of Schools, Catholic partnership and wider Leeds Well-Schools & South and Central School Sports Partnership.
 These events include:

 - Skipping competitions for years 2 & 4

 - Under 9 and under 11 football for girls and boys

 - Rounders for Years 5 & 6

 Below is a snapshot of different opportunities that we offer, many of which link to our school curriculum but also branch beyond it to offer our children as many enrichment opportunities as possible.

 Our School Council is made up of pupils from Years 2 to 6 and they meet with Miss Lundy on a regular basis.
 They share ideas of ways we can improve our fantastic school and any fundraising initiatives we need to achieve these improvements.